healthykitchen101/healthykitchen101.com/blenders/reviews/best/immersion-blenders.md

 **1\.
 How do I Clean an Immersion Blender?**

 To clean an immersion blender, first detach the blending wand from the motor.
-The motor should be wiped with a damp cloth and never immersed in water.
-While the blending wand might be dishwasher-safe, it's best to hand wash it for longevity.
-You can either rinse the wand under running water or fill it with soapy water and briefly run the motor to let the blades self-clean.
+The motor should be wiped clean with a damp cloth and never immersed in water.
+While the blending wand might be dishwasher-safe, it will last longer if you always hand-wash it, instead.
+You can either rinse the wand under running water or fill a container with soapy water and briefly run the motor to let the blades self-clean.

 **2\.
 Can an Immersion Blender Crush Ice?**

 Immersion blenders are not typically designed to crush ice.
-While certain models may handle it, they often don't yield perfectly smooth results.
-For optimal ice-crushing outcomes based on our hands-on testing, we recommend using countertop blenders.
+While certain models may handle it, their results are usually less than perfect.
+Our experience suggests you really need a countertop blender to create smooth crushed ice.

 **3\.
 Can I Make Whipped Egg Whites with an Immersion Blender?**

 You can whip egg whites with an immersion blender if it has a whisk attachment.
-Standard blending shafts don't incorporate enough air, often resulting in a separated, cloudy liquid instead of a bubbly foam.
+Standard blending shafts don't incorporate enough air to whip them up, generating a separated, cloudy liquid instead of a bubbly foam.

 **4\.
 Can I Put an Immersion Blender in Hot Soup?**

 Absolutely, yes.
-Hot soups are pretty much exactly what these machines are designed for.
+Hot soups are precisely what these machines are designed for.
 Hot, soupy mixtures present almost no challenge.